RedCarpetUp/lobsters/README.md

           created user: test, password: test
           created tag: test

+* To enable people to apply for a job without signing up, set anon_apply to true in config/appication.rb:

+              config.anon_apply = true

 * Run the Rails server in development mode.
 You should be able to login to `http://localhost:3000` with your new `test` user: